hunterdev014/Scalable-Cross-Platform-App/docs/general/commands.md

 ### Port

-To change the port the app is accessible at pass the `--port` option to the command with `--`.
+To change the port the app is accessible at pass the `-p` option to the command with `--`.
 E.g. to make the app visible at `localhost:5000`, run the following:
-`$ npm start -- --port 5000`
+`$ npm start -- -p 5000`

 ## Building